 GuitarTricks.com invented online guitar lessons in the late 90's (even before Youtube), and has grown its comprehensive lesson library to over 11,000 lessons, with 30 top-notch instructors from all over the world.
 Here they have courses for beginners, intermediate, and advanced players.
 It is clear if you have never played guitar you can get started right away on this site.

-The lessons at GuitarTricks.com start with the basic explanations of tuning and holding positions and build into various styles of playing and picking.
-They work on rock, country and blues first as these are often the easiest for a beginning student.
-They make it very easy to jump ahead past the basics and getting into the meat and bones of playing different styles.
-To find out more, check our Guitar Tricks review
+GuitarTricks.com has courses for beginners, intermediate, and advanced players.
+It is clear if you have never played guitar you can get started right away on this site.
+They start with the basic explanations of tuning and holding positions and build into various styles of playing and picking.
+As usual they work on country and blues first as these are often the easiest for a beginning student.

 - Level: zero to intermediate